MBA Dual Degrees : Established MBA Dual Degree Programs

 Students who are considering, or are currently enrolled in an established MBA dual degree program should review the below information and policies carefully.
+Established dual degrees can only be pursued by Full-Time MBA students.

 Students admitted to a Ross dual degree program must complete degree requirements for both programs.
 Upon completion of all requirements, both degrees are awarded simultaneously.
 Completion of both colleges’ requirements results in two different degree citations on the transcript and in two separate diplomas.